mrphlip/pluglin/RarityColour/README.md

 * Rare orbs and rare (miniboss) relics will be shown in blue
 * Boss relics will be shown in purple
 * Special (event) orbs and relics will be shown in gold
+* Shop-only relics will be shown in yellow

 ## How to install